 Online virtual tours of buildings including the William Morris Gallery in Walthamstow and Bevin Court, Skinner, Bailey and Lubetkin’s 1954 residential tower, and the Ismali Centre in Kings Cross.

-Main Open House weekend will take place over Saturday 19th and Sunday 20th September with the festival continuing through the week and following weekend, closing on Sunday the 27th of September.
+Main Open House weekend will take place on Saturday 19th and Sunday 20th September.
+The festival continues through the week and the following weekend, closing on Sunday the 27th of September.

 Open House Friends Appeal

-The Covid-19 pandemic which wiped out almost all of Open House’s income, the Open House Friends appeal ask those who wanted to support the charity’s work to make a monthly donation.
+The Covid-19 pandemic wiped out almost all of Open House’s income.
+The Open House Friends appeal ask those who wanted to support the charity’s work to make a monthly donation.
 To date more than 500 have rallied to support Open House with small monthly donations.
 Supporters can become an Open House Friend online at https://open-city.org.uk/openhousefriends